Resident Resources at UPMC Susquehanna

 Although outpatient primary care medicine is taught on several rotations during residency (e.g., outpatient pediatrics, OB/GYN, dermatology, urology, psychiatry and community medicine), the Family Medicine Residency Center is "where it all comes together" as the patient-centered care approach is taught, refined and honed for each resident.

-The Williamsport Family Medicine Residency’s Osteopathic Recognition is a dually accredited residency program offering comprehensive education for both allopathic and osteopathic residents.
+The Williamsport Family Medicine Residency’s Osteopathic Recognition offers comprehensive education for both allopathic and osteopathic residents.
 In fact, our program integrates the two professions from day one, making it a pleasant working environment with equal opportunities to excel, while at the same time allowing osteopathic residents to enhance their manipulation skills and maintain a unique identity among peers.